The data on the pet industry in Malaysia evince unequivocally that different people have different preferences for animals and pet care.

-The pet industry statistics clearly demonstrate that tastes in pets and pet care vary among humans.
-But whether you have a cat, dog, horse, bird, or snake, all of these pets need healthy food, hygiene maintenance, a place to sleep, etc.
+However, regardless of whether you own a cat, dog, horse, bird, or snake, all of these creatures require healthy food, regular hygienic care, a place to sleep, etc.

 Supplements started as a human dietary supplement for joint health decade ago.
 But over the years, pet owners realized that it is beneficial for their pets' joint health throughout their lives.

-Sure enough, a Google Trends search for “glucosamine for dogs” shows a steady uptick in queries over the last fifteen years, as glucosamine joined the ranks of leashes, beds, and bones as a normal thing to buy for your pets.
+Sure enough, a Google Trends search for “ubat kucing” shows a steady uptick in queries over the last fifteen years, as the supplements joined the ranks of leashes, beds, and bones as a normal thing to buy for your pets.

 New Products Categories Emerge